 (This is a current page, from the Patterns of Power Edition 3 book contents.
 An archived copy of this page is held at https://www.patternsofpower.org/edition03/672a.htm)

 Politicians control enough levers of power in the Economic Dimension to increase the probability that all those who are economically active are adequately rewarded, whilst also catering for those who are unable to look after themselves – whether on a permanent or temporary basis.
 Perfect equality of income and assets is unachievable and undesirable: people need to feel that they can improve their finances by hard work, as an incentive to create wealth (3.2.1), and it would create a sense of injustice if those who were idle received the same economic rewards.

-People have now started to blame politicians for the distortion, having started to realise that the rich have bought themselves political influence to become even richer (126.96.36.199).
-It is politically necessary to share wealth fairly, in addition to the economic benefits of doing so (3.5.6).
+People have now started to realise that the rich have bought themselves political influence to become even richer (126.96.36.199), so politicians are being blamed for the unfairness.
+It is becoming politically necessary to share wealth more fairly, in addition to the economic benefits of doing so (3.5.6).